Refrigerator - Icemaker Does Not Fill With Water

 If there is no water going to the icemaker in your refrigerator, there are a few things you can check in an attempt to remedy the concern.

-- Check the feeler arm or paddle to make sure it can move freely.
-Ice blocking its movement will signal to the icemaker to pause making ice.
+Check the feeler arm or paddle to make sure it can move freely.
+Ice blocking its movement will signal to the icemaker that it should pause making ice.

-- Make sure the water supply is turned on to the refrigerator.
+Make sure the water supply is turned on to the refrigerator.
 The water supply line to the refrigerator has a shut off valve which is usually found under the sink or in the basement.
 Check to make sure the valve is turned on.
-There is only one water line to the refrigerator; however, there are two plastic water lines that run from the double water valve to the icemaker and the water dispenser.
+There is only one water line to the refrigerator; however, there are two plastic water lines on the fridge that run from the double water valve to the icemaker and the water dispenser.

-- The fill tube going into the icemaker can freeze, causing no water to get to the icemaker.
-The icemaker must be removed to verify this, and should be checked by a service technician.
-Note - If this is the case, the refrigerator dispenser will still work
+The fill tube which supplies water to the icemaker can freeze and cause no water to get to the icemaker.
+The icemaker must be removed to verify if this is happening and should be checked by a service technician.
+Note - If this is the case, the refrigerator water dispenser will still work.

-- Clogged or partially clogged filter: Can result in no water or slow running water from dispenser.
-Please change the filter.
+This can result in no water or slow running water from the dispenser as well as to the icemaker.
 Filters should be changed every 6 months.
-Purchase a GE Appliance part online- Shop GE Appliances Water Filters
+Purchase a GE Appliance part online: Shop Water Filters

-- If there is new construction in your area, there can be more sediment entering the water system.
-This extra sediment can clog your filters more frequently than the recommended 6 months.
+If there is new construction in your area, there can be more sediment entering the water system.
+This extra sediment can clog your filters more frequently than the recommended 6 months replacement time.

 To check if the icemaker itself is working:

-- If the icemaker mold is empty you can pour about 4 oz. of water in the icemaker mold.
+If the icemaker mold is empty, you can manually pour about 4 ounces of water in the icemaker mold.

-- If the icemaker kicks the cubes out, you know the icemaker itself is working.
+If the icemaker has dropped ice cubes out from the mold, you know the icemaker itself is working.